 I remain committed to ensuring the quality of external reviewer letters, both in terms of content as well as in terms of avoiding potential conflicts of interest for the reviewers.
-We heard feedback that it was in some cases unrealistic to expect that a candidate and an external reviewer would not be co-authors.
-There are no strict rules here.
-Rather, I ask that those who are supervising the collection of external review letters keep in mind the general principles of quality content and no material conflicts of interest.
-In the case of co-authors, for example, it is likely that these principles would be achieved even if a candidate and a reviewer were co-authors, if there were a large number of authors and there had been little if any direct interaction between the candidate and the reviewer (e.g., publications resulting from multi-site clinical trials).
+I ask that those who are supervising the collection of external review letters keep in mind the general principles of quality content and no material conflicts of interest.
 All external review letters should disclose potential conflicts of interest so that the reader can decide on their materiality.
 Several UAB schools have used the best practice for standard letters in soliciting external reviews that request that all possible conflicts are disclosed.